realitymod/Manual/en/the_basics.md

 ## _Basic Vehicle Information_ {#basic-vehicle-information}

 Many vehicles behave quite differently compared to BF2 and require more advanced knowledge to operate.
 Since they also have very long spawn times \(up to 20 minutes\) it is vital to know how to keep them away from problematic situations.
 This part will focus on explaining vehicle types and how they influence the team.
-For more details on operating vehicles see further in this manual in the Operating Vehicles section.
+For more details on how to use vehicles see the [Operating Vehicles chapter](operating_vehicles.md#general-vehicle-information).

 There are many vehicle types in PR:BF2 used as classification.
 This isn’t always directly in line with their Real Life counterpart due to gameplay reasons.
 The following list shows you the main classes of vehicles in PR:BF2: